trauber/miles-remote-desktop-support/README.md

 # miles-remote-desktop-support

-Documentation of the setup and other helpful info.
+I'm documenting some of the set up as I progress through Miles Technologies' *Remote Desktop Support* course.